-Gross domestic product (GDP) is a monetary measure of the market value of all the final commodities and services manufactured in a time frame, often yearly or quarterly.
-Nominal GDP evaluates are commonly utilized to decide the economic performance of a whole country or region and to make international comparisons.
+Gross domestic product (GDP) is a monetary measure of the market value of all final goods and services manufactured in a time frame, often yearly or quarterly.
+Nominal GDP evaluations are commonly utilised to decide the economic performance of a whole country or a region and to make international comparisons.

-GDP (nominal) per capita does not, however, contemplate differences in the cost of living and the inflation rates of the nations; hence using a basis of GDP per capita at purchasing power parity (PPP) is possibly more functional when contrasting differences in living standards between countries.
+GDP (nominal) per capita does not, however, contemplate differences in the cost of living and inflation rates of the nations.
+Hence, using a basis of GDP per capita at the purchasing power parity (PPP) is possibly more functional when contrasting differences in living standards between countries.

-The above mentioned is the concept that is explained in detail about GDP and Welfare.
-To know more, stay tuned to BYJU’S.
+The above-mentioned concept is explained in detail about GDP and welfare.
+Stay tuned to BYJU’S to know more.